todogroup/governance/structure/ambassadors/ambassador-manual.md

 - Support the TODO Group community

-> Where the [TODO Ambassadors page](https://todogroup.org/community/ambassadors/) page introduces the program, this manual explains how to participate
+> 💡 The [TODO Ambassadors page](https://todogroup.org/community/ambassadors/) page introduces the program.
+This manual explains how to participate

 ## About TODO